Is embroidery hard?

 The idea of owning an embroidery machine can be pretty exciting.
 You may have visions of stitching your kids’ names on every item of clothing, or fantasize about monogramming bags for all your friends.
 Or, maybe you would love to run an embroidery business out of your home.
 This is all very doable.
 But in order to achieve these dreams, you will need to know how to use an embroidery machine.
 But, will you be able to learn?
 Is embroidery hard?

 In order to answer this question, I turned to my embroidery friends because I needed them to refresh my memory.
 After you have been embroidering for so many years, it’s hard to remember what it was like to be a newbie.
-These embroidery friends, all with different levels of embroidery experience, provided a lot of great insight about learning machine embroidery.
+These friends, all with different levels of embroidery experience, provided a lot of great insight about learning machine embroidery.

 Resources mentioned in this post

-It’s not as simple as you may think
+Machine embroidery is not as simple as you may think

 “Many people think machine embroidery is easy.
 All one does is turn the machine on.
 What they fail to see is what happens to get a beautiful product.
 It’s not that easy.”